Write Around

 - Cycletourer A couple's experiences and advice on cycle touring with a tent.

-- Cycle-n-sleep Info for ' long distance bicycle touring', using National Cycle Network routes.
+- Cycle-n-sleep Info for 'long distance bicycle touring', using National Cycle Network routes.
 But there's also a good Links page.

 - WarmShowers.org helps create reciprocal hospitality amongst touring cyclists.

 - Women's Mountain Bike and Tea Society (Wombats) is a network of women of all ages and abilities who share a passion for pedaling in the dirt, US but happy to have international 'chapters'.
-Also check out Jacquie Phelan's weblog.
+Also check out Jacquie Phelan's blog.

 - SingleTrack - 'The Art Of Mountain Biking'.
 Magazine with lively web site.